Techtonica/curriculum/projects/final-project/planning-your-project.md

 - Define your MVP.
 - Plan your features.
-- Build a user flow.
+- Build a minimal user flow.
 - Sketch out wireframes.
-- Draft your data model.
+- Draft your data model schema.
 - Define your API routes.
 - Plan your visual design.
-- List the necessary files.
 - Revise and prioritize.

 ### Define your MVP